cimentadaj/RECSM_R_Course/Class 2/Slides/Slides.md

  [1] FALSE  TRUE FALSE  TRUE FALSE FALSE  TRUE  TRUE FALSE  TRUE
 ```

-* Only position `c(2, 4, 7, 8, 10)` comply with the logical statement.
+* Only positions `c(2, 4, 7, 8, 10)` comply with the logical statement.
-* We could try only subsetting these numbers
+* We could try only subsetting these numbers.

 Subsetting in R
 ========================================================